jemisjoky/TorchMPS/README.md

 batch_scores = my_mps(batch_images)
 ```

-That's all!
+That's it!
 After creation, `my_mps` acts as a stateful function whose internal
-parameters can be trained exactly as any other Pytorch Module (e.g. nn.Linear, nn.Conv1d, nn.Sequential, etc).
+parameters can be trained exactly as any other Pytorch Module (e.g. nn.Linear,
+nn.Conv1d, nn.Sequential, etc).

-The arguments given to MPS are:
+The possible arguments for defining an MPS are:

  * `input_dim`: The dimension of the input we feed to our MPS
  * `output_dim`: The dimension of the output we get from each input